gabemansur/vuca-nators/README.md

 Raul: Working on the code from ticket FT-27 to remove the static data in the front end.
 Fixing the JSON to get it working properly.
 </li>
 <li>
-Rachel: Worked on setting up the CI/CD pipeline with test, build and deploy.
-In the ci.yaml file test was included and in the cd.yaml file is build and deploy.
+Rachel: Worked on setting up the CI/CD pipeline with test, build and deploy in the workflow .yaml files.
 </li>
 <li>
 James: Created two different things in Figma, layout of homepage design and two different logos.
 Moved tests to the right directory.